axwalker/naledi.co.uk/content/blog/javascript-api-and-alpine.md

 </script>
 ```

-We have to add `id` attributes to each HTML element, then reference them in a separate `<script>` tag and add what are called 'event listeners' to make the appropriate changes to the counter value.
+In basic JavaScript, we have to add `id` attributes to each HTML element, then reference them in a separate `<script>` tag and add what are called 'event listeners' to make the appropriate changes to the counter value.

 **Code with Alpine.js:**